Dow Dividend Strategy Historical Returns

 Returns are based on the closing prices on the last day of the

 following year.
-As a practical matter, most investor will not
+As a practical matter, most investors will not

 be able to make exactly equal investments in each stock.